 A visit to the licensed Edensor Tea Cottage is a must to fuel your walk up to Chatsworth, the jewel in the Peak District’s crown of stately homes and the family home of the Devonshire family.

 The magnificent house stands on the banks of the River Derwent against a backdrop of dense woodland, with opulent manicured gardens and paths stretching across 105 acres.
 Take a wander along the miles of footpaths, stopping to admire water features, discover the outdoor art exhibitions and wonder at the skill of the gardeners who tend to this impressive display.
+Read more about this amazing house in our guide to Chatsworth, and discover even more historic houses in the Peak District here.

 Insider insights: Children will love the adventure playground and working farmyard at Chatsworth.
 Check their website for free seasonal activities.
 If you are inspired by the immaculate gardens, round off your day with a visit to Chatsworth Blue Diamond garden centre, just outside the village.